 Try the Hemingway Editor.

 Do you know how your web pages look in search results?
-With the Snippet Optimiser you can see what your audience will see.
+With the Snippet Generator you can see what your audience will see.

 Most search results include 3 elements: the page title, a short description and the address.
 These are usually the HTML title, meta description and URL for your page.